Accessibility

 Hidden Disabilities Sunflower initiative

-Our Museum Hosts have been trained with the Hidden Disabilities Sunflower initiative - By wearing a sunflower lanyard, lapel or wristband, people with disabilities that aren't immediately apparent can signal to others they may need help, understanding or alternative communication methods as they go about their day.
+Our Visitor Experience Hosts have been trained with the Hidden Disabilities Sunflower initiative.
+By wearing a sunflower lanyard, badge or wristband, people with disabilities that aren't immediately apparent can signal to others they may need help, understanding or alternative communication methods as they go about their day.

 The entry to our free car park is on Denison Street.
 Accessible spaces are available for visitors with a mobility parking permit.